revel/revel.github.io/manual/i18n-messages.md

 1. Language cookie

-    Each request the framework will look for a cookie with the name defined in the application configuration (`i18n.cookie`).
-When such a cookie is found its value is assumed to be the current locale.
-All other resolution methods will be skipped when a cookie has been found.
+    - For every request, Revel will look for a cookie with the name defined in the application configuration [`i18n.cookie`](appconf.html#i18n.cookie).
+    - If such a cookie is found,  its value is assumed to be the current locale.
+    - All other resolution methods will be skipped when a cookie has been found.

 2. `Accept-Language` HTTP header

-    Revel will automatically parse the `Accept-Language` HTTP header for each incoming request.
-Each of the locales in the `Accept-Language` header value is evaluated and stored - in order of qualification according to the [HTTP specification](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.4) - in the current
+    - Revel will automatically parse the `Accept-Language` HTTP header for each incoming request.
+    - Each of the locales in the `Accept-Language` header value is evaluated and stored in order of qualification according to the
+      [HTTP specification](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.4) - in the current `Request` instance.
-    Revel `Request` instance.
-This information is later used by the various message resolving functions to determine the current locale.
+    - This information is used later by the various message resolving functions to determine the current locale.

-    For more information see [Parsed Accept-Language HTTP header](#parsed_acceptlanguage_http_header).
+    - For more information see [Parsed Accept-Language HTTP header](#parsed_acceptlanguage_http_header).

 3. Default language

-    When all of the look-up methods above have returned no usable client locale, the framework will use the default language as defined in the application configuration file (`i18n.default_language`).
+    - When all of the look-up methods above have returned no usable client locale, Revel will use the [`i18n.default_language`](appconf.html#i18n.default_language) as defined in the [`conf/app.conf`](appconf.html) file.

-When the requested message could not be resolved at all, a specially formatted string containing the original message is returned.
+**Note:** When the requested message could not be resolved at all, a specially formatted string containing the original message is returned.

 <div class="alert alert-info"><strong>Note:</strong> the <code>Accept-Language</code> header is <strong>always</strong> parsed and stored in the current <code>Request</code>, even when a language cookie has been found.
 In such a case, the values from the header are simply never used by the message resolution functions, but they're still available to the application in case it needs them.</div>